Road rules and safety

 - In some countries, the use of daytime running lights and/or winter tyres is mandatory;

-- Remember to drive on the left side of the road in Cyprus, Ireland, Malta and the United Kingdom.
+- Remember to drive on the left side of the road in Cyprus, Ireland and Malta.

-The EU has taken measures to improve road safety including clamping down on traffic offences committed in another EU country (except in Denmark, the United Kingdom and Ireland where the rules do not yet apply).
+The EU has taken measures to improve road safety including clamping down on traffic offences committed in another EU country.
 This means that if you commit a driving offence when in another country, you could find yourself receiving the fine by post at home!